-A practical currency and money guide to travel, living and doing business in Nauru and the Australian dollar (AUD).
+Foreign exchange guide to Nauru and the Australian dollar

 The official currency of Nauru (country code: NR) is the Australian dollar, with symbol A$ and currency code AUD.